kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/grpc-server.md

         1. `gRPC server` port (default: `8090`).
         2. Maximum size of an incoming message (default: `4MiB`).
 It can be specified as a number of bytes or as `4MiB`, `4MB`, `1000Kb`, and similar values.
         3. Enables the [`gRPC Server Reflection`](#reflection) service (default: `false`).
-        4. Time to wait for processing before shutting down the server during [graceful shutdown](container.md#graceful-shutdown) (default: `30s`).
+        4. Time to wait for in-flight calls to complete before shutting down the server during [graceful shutdown](container.md#graceful-shutdown) (default: `30s`).
-        5. Sets a custom maximum connection age after which the connection is gracefully terminated (default: not specified, optional).
+        5. Maximum connection age after which the connection is gracefully terminated (optional, no default).
 A random jitter of +/-10% is added to the value.
-        6. Sets additional time for graceful connection termination after the maximum connection age is reached (default: not specified, optional). `RPC` calls that do not finish in time are cancelled so the connection can terminate.
+        6. Additional time for graceful connection termination after the maximum connection age is reached (optional, no default). `RPC` calls that do not finish in time are cancelled so the connection can terminate.
-        7. Sets the interval between `PING` frames (default: not specified, optional).
+        7. Interval between `PING` frames (optional, no default).
-        8. Timeout for acknowledging a `PING` frame (default: not specified, optional).
+        8. Timeout for acknowledging a `PING` frame (optional, no default).
 If no acknowledgement is received within this time, the connection is closed.
         9. Enables module logging (default: `false`).
-        10. Enables module metrics (default: `true`).
+        10. Enables module metrics (default: `false`).
+Metrics are only reported if a [metrics](metrics.md) module also provides a `MeterRegistry`.
-        11. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) for the [DistributionSummary](https://github.com/micrometer-metrics/micrometer-docs/blob/main/src/docs/concepts/distribution-summaries.adoc) metric (default: `ru.tinkoff.kora.telemetry.common.TelemetryConfig.MetricsConfig#DEFAULT_SLO`).
+        11. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) for the [Timer](https://docs.micrometer.io/micrometer/reference/concepts/timers.html) metric (default: `io.koraframework.telemetry.common.TelemetryConfig.MetricsConfig#DEFAULT_SLO`).
         12. Metric tags (default: `{}`).
         13. Enables module tracing (default: `true`).
+Spans are only exported if a [tracing](tracing.md) module also provides a `Tracer`.
         14. Tracing attributes (default: `{}`).

-You can also configure [Netty transport](netty.md).
+Everything the configuration does not cover is available through [configuration in code](#builder-configurer).

-### Configuration In Code { #builder-configurer }
+### Configuration in code { #builder-configurer }

-If configuration parameters are not enough, register a `GrpcServerBuilderConfigurer` component and additionally configure `NettyServerBuilder` in code.
+If configuration parameters are not enough, register a `Configurer<ForwardingServerBuilder<?>>` component and additionally configure the server builder in code.
-This component is called after configuration has been applied and after services, user-defined `ServerInterceptor`, and standard `ServerInterceptor` have been added.
+The component is called last: after the configuration has been applied and after the services, the user-defined `ServerInterceptor` implementations and the standard interceptor have been added.
+The builder it returns is the one the server is built from.

 ===! ":fontawesome-brands-java: `Java`"

     ```java
     @Component
-    public final class MyGrpcServerBuilderConfigurer implements GrpcServerBuilderConfigurer {
+    public final class MyGrpcServerConfigurer implements Configurer<ForwardingServerBuilder<?>> {

         @Override
-        public NettyServerBuilder configure(NettyServerBuilder builder) {
+        public ForwardingServerBuilder<?> configure(ForwardingServerBuilder<?> builder) {
-            return builder.permitKeepAliveWithoutCalls(true);
+            builder.maxInboundMetadataSize(16 * 1024); //(1)!
+            builder.handshakeTimeout(10, TimeUnit.SECONDS);

+            if (builder instanceof OkHttpServerBuilder okHttpBuilder) { //(2)!
+                okHttpBuilder.permitKeepAliveWithoutCalls(true);
+                okHttpBuilder.maxConcurrentCallsPerConnection(200);
             }

+            return builder; //(3)!
         }
+    }
     ```

+    1. Options declared by `io.grpc.ServerBuilder` are available on the forwarding builder directly
+    2. Transport-specific options require the concrete builder: Kora runs the server on the `gRPC OkHttp` transport, so it is an `io.grpc.okhttp.OkHttpServerBuilder`
+    3. `gRPC` builders are mutable and return themselves, so the same instance is handed back

 === ":simple-kotlin: `Kotlin`"

     ```kotlin
     @Component
-    class MyGrpcServerBuilderConfigurer : GrpcServerBuilderConfigurer {
+    class MyGrpcServerConfigurer : Configurer<ForwardingServerBuilder<*>> {

-        override fun configure(builder: NettyServerBuilder): NettyServerBuilder {
+        override fun configure(builder: ForwardingServerBuilder<*>): ForwardingServerBuilder<*> {
+            builder.maxInboundMetadataSize(16 * 1024) //(1)!
+            builder.handshakeTimeout(10, TimeUnit.SECONDS)

+            if (builder is OkHttpServerBuilder) { //(2)!
-            return builder.permitKeepAliveWithoutCalls(true)
+                builder.permitKeepAliveWithoutCalls(true)
+                builder.maxConcurrentCallsPerConnection(200)
             }

+            return builder //(3)!
         }
+    }
     ```

+    1. Options declared by `io.grpc.ServerBuilder` are available on the forwarding builder directly
+    2. Transport-specific options require the concrete builder: Kora runs the server on the `gRPC OkHttp` transport, so it is an `io.grpc.okhttp.OkHttpServerBuilder`
+    3. `gRPC` builders are mutable and return themselves, so the same instance is handed back

 Module metrics are described in the [Metrics Reference](metrics.md#grpc-server) section.

+### Transport security { #tls }

+By default the server accepts plaintext connections: when the graph contains no `io.grpc.ServerCredentials`, Kora uses `InsecureServerCredentials`.
+To terminate `TLS` in the server itself, provide `ServerCredentials` as a component — for example with `io.grpc.TlsServerCredentials`:

+===! ":fontawesome-brands-java: `Java`"

+    ```java
+    @KoraApp
+    public interface Application extends GrpcServerModule {

+        default ServerCredentials grpcServerCredentials() throws IOException { //(1)!
+            return TlsServerCredentials.create(
+                new File("/etc/certs/server.crt"), //(2)!
+                new File("/etc/certs/server.key"));
+        }
+    }
+    ```

+    1. A factory method of the application graph: the credentials are picked up when the `gRPC server` builder is created
+    2. A `PEM`-encoded certificate chain and an unencrypted `PKCS#8` private key

+=== ":simple-kotlin: `Kotlin`"

+    ```kotlin
+    @KoraApp
+    interface Application : GrpcServerModule {

+        fun grpcServerCredentials(): ServerCredentials { //(1)!
+            return TlsServerCredentials.create(
+                File("/etc/certs/server.crt"), //(2)!
+                File("/etc/certs/server.key"))
+        }
+    }
+    ```

+    1. A factory method of the application graph: the credentials are picked up when the `gRPC server` builder is created
+    2. A `PEM`-encoded certificate chain and an unencrypted `PKCS#8` private key

+For mutual `TLS` and custom trust stores build the credentials with `TlsServerCredentials.newBuilder()` instead.

 ## Handlers { #handlers }